TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          This means that any "\*.html"-documents should be handled by index.php.

-         Now if is done, TYPO3 will interpret the url of the html-document like
+         Now if this is done, TYPO3 will interpret the url of the html-document like this:
-         this:

          [title].[id].[type].html